Dow Jones Index Rallies for Third Straight Day, Platinum Surges 8.1%

 About ALB

 Albemarle Corporation is engaged in transforming essential resources into critical ingredients for mobility, energy, connectivity, and health.
 The Company’s segments include Energy Storage, Specialties, and Ketjen.
-The Energy Storage segment develops and manufactures a range of basic lithium compounds, including lithium carbonate, lithium hydroxide, and lithium chloride.
-Its Specialties business optimizes its portfolio of bromine and highly specialized lithium solutions.
-Its Specialties business serves a variety of industries, including energy, mobility, connectivity, and health.
+The Company's Energy Storage segment develops and manufactures a range of basic lithium compounds, including lithium carbonate, lithium hydroxide, and lithium chloride.
+Its Specialties segment optimizes its portfolio of bromine and highly specialized lithium solutions.
+Its Specialties segment serves a variety of industries, including energy, mobility, connectivity, and health.
 Specialty products are essential in both internal combustion and electric vehicles, from high-voltage cables and powertrains to airbags and tires.
-Its Ketjen segment includes clean fuels technologies (CFT), fluidized catalytic cracking (FCC) catalysts and additives, and performance catalyst solutions (PCS).
-It serves various markets such as grid storage, automotive, aerospace, conventional energy, and others.
+Its lithium specialties business also provides technical services, including the handling and use of reactive lithium products.
+Its Ketjen segment includes performance catalyst solutions and a 49% ownership interest in a refining solutions joint venture.

 About the author